1221141/blog-/blog/2023_04_28_22_32_41_using-obsidian-to-blog.md

 #### Linux
 I just followed this guide: <https://linked-blog-starter.vercel.app/connect-obsidian-vault-with-github>
-But basically: https, and the github token.
+But basically: https, and the GitHub token.

 ## Frontmatter